Boulogne (river)

-The river Boulogne (/fr/) is located in western France in the départements Loire-Atlantique and Vendée.
+The river Boulogne (/fr/; Boulogn) is located in western France in the départements Loire-Atlantique and Vendée.

 It is 86.5 km in length and flows north from the source near Saint-Martin-des-Noyers, through Les Essarts and La Merlatière, then through Boulogne, Vendée and Les Lucs-sur-Boulogne into the Lac de Grand-Lieu.
 This lake is drained by the river Acheneau towards the Loire.